RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 ```shell
 /opt/retropie/emulators/pifba/fba2x.cfg
 ```
 As there is no menu to configure controllers with PiFBA like there is with Mame4all, you'll have to edit the aforementioned file manually.

+**NOTE** PiFBA currently only supports 2 players.

 **Example of fba2x.cfg**